Written by Teddy Kyung Lee | CTO | ICTK

 Teddy Kyung Lee is an IoT security professional working on bringing security features to network components such as Serial to Ethernet, LoRa network, Smart IoT sensors, Industrial IoT, and FIDO applications.
 He is recently interested in Hardware Root of Trust solution using Physical Unclonable Function (PUF) technology extended from his career background in hardware SoC design.

-Teddy received Ph.D. and M.S. degrees in Electrical Engineering from the University of Texas at Austin, and B.S. degree in Electronics Engineering from Seoul National University, Seoul, South Korea.
+Teddy received a Ph.D. and M.S. degrees in Electrical Engineering from the University of Texas at Austin, and a B.S. degree in Electronics Engineering from Seoul National University, Seoul, South Korea.
 He worked at IBM Research Lab, Austin, TX, and Sun Microsystems, Sunnyvale, CA, as a circuit designer in microprocessor designs.
 Thereafter he worked at Juniper Networks, Sunnyvale, CA, and then Altera Corporation, San Jose, CA as a methodology leader.
 Scouted as an overseas brain by the Korean government, he worked in IoT security and FIDO applications.